 September 11th has challenged America to root out the political and cultural factors that feed terrorism.
 But could our own millennial prophecies have provided Bin Laden’s network with further ideology to wage Holy War?
-On the 12th anniversary of 9/11, has America really drained it’s own swamp of millennialism and petro-politics which fed this heinous act?
+As we look back at this anniversary, has America really drained it’s own swamp of ideology which fed this heinous act?

-After 12 years, have we addressed the root causes of Terrorism– western colonialism and petropolitics?
+After 17 years have we addressed the root causes of Terrorism?
 Have we made the right investments in education, immigration, infrastructure, and capital formation to keep America great?
 In this award winning feature, here is what I wrote two weeks after 9/11.
 You be the judge.
-Is America more ready to the future now, than then? – Dr. Gary
+Is America more ready for the future now, than then? – Dr. Gary

 ON THE MOST HORRIFYING DAY in American history, with smoke still billowing out of rubble in New York and Washington, a grim-faced President addressed the nation from the Oval Office, “Today, our fellow citizens, our way of life, our very freedom came under attack in a series of deliberate and deadly terrorist attacks… Thousands of lives were suddenly ended by evil, despicable acts of terror.
 The pictures of airplanes flying into building, fires burning, huge structures collapsing have filled us with disbelief, terrible sadness and a quiet, unyielding anger.”